-Sharyon's background in corporate business, sales, marketing and team management gave inspiration to the small business Sharyon currently owns and operates.
-She has been the sole director since she created the company in 2005, specialising in retail consultation, and managing women's health and wellbeing.
+Her background in corporate business, sales, marketing and team management provided inspiration for the small local business Sharyon owns and operates.
+Sharyon has been the sole director since she created the company in 2005, specialising in retail consultation, and managing women's health and wellbeing.

-Sharyon served on the Mildura Rural City Council as a Councillor for nine years and gained much experience as portfolio councillor for art and education, later community services and wellbeing, and governance and finance.
+Sharyon served on the Mildura Rural City Council as a Councillor for nine years and gained much experience as portfolio councillor for art and education, community services and wellbeing, and governance and finance.
+Sharyon is committed to strengthening partnerships between community and government in the sustainable management of resources across our region.